Surgery of Wisdom Teeth

-Partial eruption of the wisdom teeth allows an opening for bacteria to enter around the tooth and cause an infection, which results in pain, swelling, and illness.
-Partially erupted teeth are also more prone to tooth decay and gum disease because their hard-to-reach location and awkward positioning makes brushing and flossing difficult.
+Partial eruption of the wisdom teeth can cause bacteria to enter around the tooth and give rise to an infection.
+This can result in pain, swelling, and illness.
+Partially erupted teeth are also more prone to tooth decay and gum disease because of their hard-to-reach location.
+Their awkward positioning makes brushing and flossing difficult.

-The process of extracting the “wisdom teeth” depends on their condition (whether they came out partially or completely or if they are impacted).
+The process of extracting “wisdom teeth” will depend on their condition (whether they came out partially or completely or if they are impacted).
 It requires rest for recovery.
 Bleeding and swelling may occur during the first 72 hours.

-Most importantly.
-After surgery it is recommended to take the medications prescribed by the doctor which consist in:
+Most importantly: after surgery, it is recommended to take the medications prescribed by the doctor, which consist of: